Outdoor Education, B.S.

 Coursework in a secondary area

 To support lifelong learning and to open up future career opportunities, all students majoring in Outdoor Education are required to successfully complete four courses from a secondary area of interest.
-Often, students decide to extend this basic requirement and pursue a minor or even a second major.
-Commonly pursued areas include Education, Social Work, Business, English, Psychology, or various Natural Sciences, although many other possibilities exist.
+Often, students extend this basic requirement and pursue a minor or second major.
+Commonly pursued areas include education, social work, recreation management & policy, business, English, psychology, or various natural sciences, although many other possibilities exist.

 100 days of program leadership

-Students wishing to obtain a degree in OE must document a minimum of 100 days of adventure programming leadership experience prior to fulfilling their final internship requirement.
+Students wishing to obtain a degree in Outdoor Education must document a minimum of 100 days of leadership experience prior to fulfilling their final internship requirement.
 Typically, students enrolled in the program fulfill this requirement through summer employment in outdoor education programs or camps between academic years.

-The final requirement for a degree in Outdoor Education is the completion of KIN 650B, which is an internship that is a minimum of 400 hours in duration.
+The final requirement for a degree in Outdoor Education is the completion of KIN 650B, an internship that is a minimum of 400 hours in duration.
 Students will typically complete this requirement after their final semester.
 We encourage students to seek paid professional positions to fulfill this final requirement.
-Often, students' internships lead directly to full-time jobs with their host organizations.
+Often, students internships lead directly to full-time jobs with their host organizations.